0xPolygon/polygon-docs/docs/cdk/glossary/index.md

 ### LxLy messenger
 A contract on the LxLy bridge utilizes its message passing capabilities to pass arbitrary messages between L1 and L2.
 This is not a separate component, and is part of the LxLy bridge's architecture.

+### POL (Token)
+The POL token powers the Polygon 2.0 ecosystem through a native re-staking protocol that allows token holders to validate multiple chains, and perform multiple roles on each of those chains (sequencing, ZK proof generation, participation in data availability committees, etc.)

 ### Rollups
 Rollups refer to blockchain scaling solutions (in the context of Ethereum) that carry out transaction execution on L2, and then post updated state data to a contract on L1.
 There are different types rollups, two of the most popular being optimistic, and zero-knowledge (ZK) rollups.
 Follow the links below to learn more: